MttArmstrong/testing-new-framework/_episodes/01-terminology.md

 > Works created by the US government (and its employees) cannot be copyrighted.
 > They are considered to be in the **public domain**.
 > The motivation for this was to ensure public access to the U.S. legal code.
+> This does not apply to works created by contractors for the U.S. government (e.g., federally funded research).
 {: .callout}

 > ## Activity